-A flower bed is one of the easiest ways to add a new colorful look for your garden.
+A flower bed is one of the easiest ways to add a new colorful look to your garden.
 Plants harness nature and bring it to your living area.
-The beauty of blooming flowers, stunning roses, and delicate butterflies simply boosts your outdoor surroundings, and the fragrance of them gives you the peace of soul.
+The beauty of blooming flowers, stunning roses, and delicate butterflies simply boosts your outdoor surroundings, and the fragrance of them gives you peace of soul.

 But how to build a flower bed from scratch?
 This step-by-step guide will show you!

 When it comes to planting, location is the first thing that you should take into account.
 No matter how small or large your flower bed is going to be, make sure it’ll expose enough direct sunlight throughout the day, especially in the morning.
 Otherwise, some plants (like coneflower, sunflower, lily, and coreopsis) might not be able to bloom.